Cray-HPE/docs-csm/troubleshooting/cfs_sessions_race_condition_test.md

 If the test is interrupted or fails unexpectedly, the CFS operator may remain scaled to 0 replicas.

 **Solutions**:

 * Manually check the current replica count:

   ```bash
   kubectl get deployment -n services cray-cfs-operator
   ```

 * Manually restore the replica count (typically 1):

   ```bash
   kubectl scale deployment -n services cray-cfs-operator --replicas=1
   ```

-* If the global page-size was modified (CFS v2 only), it may need to be manually restored through the `cray` cli.
+* If the global page-size was modified (CFS v2 only), it may need to be manually restored through the `cray cli`.

   (`ncn-mw#`) Example of restoring the default page size to 1000: